Ukrainian crew member who tried to sink a yacht linked to an oligarch: 'It was my first step for the war with Russia' - KESQ

 Ukrainian crew member who tried to sink a yacht linked to an oligarch: ‘It was my first step for the war with Russia’

-By Bob Ortega, Al Goodman, Casey Tolan, Curt Devine and Jeffrey Winter, CNN
+By Bob Ortega, Al Goodman, Casey Tolan, Curt Devine and Jeff Winter, CNN

 For 10 years, Taras Ostapchuk worked at what many might consider a dream job, as the chief engineer for the Lady Anastasia, a luxurious 156-foot yacht that cruised mostly from one upscale port to another across the sparkling Mediterranean Sea.